Screening technology for wastewater, process water and liquids with Roto-Sieve rotary drum screens

 Maintenance: just remove some lightweight fiberglass covers and your Roto-Sieve drum screen is well accessible from all sides for quick inspection and the occasional replacement of spare parts.
 Maintenance on an in channel sieve means that the covers are to be removed, the entire screen has to be lifted out of the water for inspection and/or maintenance.
 The covers need to be replaced quickly to prevent odour nuisance and the entire procedure is to be restarted the other way round to put the screen back in place.
 So quite some actions to be taken in a time consuming process.

 It goes without saying that you can always obtain spareparts for your existing Roto-Sieve rotating drum screen (eg purchased in the past from Roto-Sieve Belgium in Vilvoorde).
-Also for Roto-Sieve rotating drum screens from the eighties and nineties, spareparts remain available directly from stock.
+The solid Roto-Sieve drum screens are made to last.
+Also for Roto-Sieve rotary drum screens from the eighties and nineties, spareparts remain available directly from stock.
 Calculated in total life cycle cost, your Roto-Sieve will turn out to be the most economic screening solution.

 Most spareparts are easy to replace.
 However, our technician is always at your disposal for a thorough checkup of your Roto-Sieve or replacement of spareparts.
-The Roto-Sieve rotating drum screens have an extended life-time.
+The Roto-Sieve rotary drum screens have an extended life-time.
 A good maintenance inspection of your Roto-Sieve will even increase the expected life-time of the drum screen.
 Your distributor for new Roto-Sieve drum screens as well as for Roto-Sieve spareparts in the Benelux (Belgium, Grand Duchy of Luxembourg, the Netherlands) : Task Environmental Engineering.
 Contact us (preferably with your machine’s serial number at hand: 10-xxxx) : we take care of the rest.
 Not in the Benelux area?
 Find our colleagues worldwide here.
+For any maintenance or functional question, just give us a call.

 Roto-Sieve ®: registered trademark